haskell-game/tiny-games-hs/README.md

      For prelude/base/default categories, using --resolver=ghc-9.2.5 avoids this (see https://github.com/haskell-game/tiny-games-hs/issues/38).
    - stack scripts can use --verbosity=error to silence the "Selected resolver" output.
-   - if using packages which require compilation (gloss), use stack script --compile
+   - If using packages which require compilation (gloss), use stack script --compile.
+     (And be aware a newer compiled binary can cause your source to be ignored.)
-   - cabal scripts are welcome but don't have --compile and require more lines (or, use env -S)
+   - cabal scripts are also welcome; they don't have --compile and require more lines (unless you use env -S)
+   - On mac, Terminal and iTerm 3.4 render emojis slowly; iTerm 3.5 beta works better.

 5. The game should be portable, running on all major platforms, ideally.